legluondunet/MyLittleLutrisScripts/Beyond Good and Evil/gamepad profiles/README.md

 # Beyond Good and Evil controls

-BGE Gog version does not support gamepad, only keyboard, so you have to install a third party software, a keymapper.
+BGE GOG version does not support gamepad, only keyboard, so you have to install a third party software, a keymapper.

 This software will attribute keyboard keys to your gamepad.